Webinar vs. webcast – what are they and when should you use them?

 What is a webcast?

-Much like a webinar being a “web-based seminar,” a webcast is a web-based broadcast or a broadcast that takes place online.
-However, unlike a webinar, webcasting is characterized by a host (or hosts) simply broadcasting their presentation without any engagement from their audience.
+In contrast, a webcast is a one-way broadcast aimed at sharing information with a large audience without interactivity.
+Think of it as an online equivalent of a TV broadcast.
+However, unlike a webinar, webcasting is characterised by a host (or hosts) simply broadcasting their presentation without any engagement from their audience.
 A large audience can view the webcast online from any device, but they can’t interact with their presenter.

 Characteristics of a webcast